genome/ptero-apis/workflow.md

 ## Critical System Facing API

-### GET /v1/execution/(parallel-identifier)
+### GET /v1/execution/(execution-id)
 Used by wrappers running individual operations to fetch their inputs.
-The parallel identifier uniquely specifies the entire parallel stack and its operation ID.
+The execution id uniquely specifies the entire parallel stack and its operation ID.

 #### Responses